oban-bg/oban/guides/testing/testing_queues.md

 Where workers are the primary "unit" of an Oban system, queues are the "integration" point between the database and your application.
-That means to test queues and the jobs within them your tests will have to interact with the database.
+That means to test queues and the jobs within them, your tests will have to interact with the database.
 To simplify that interaction, reduce boilerplate, and make assertions more expressive `Oban.Testing` provides a variety of helpers.

 ## Asserting Enqueued Jobs

 During test runs you don't typically want to execute jobs.
-Rather, you only need to verify that the job was enqueued properly.
+Rather, you need to verify that the job was enqueued properly.
 With the recommended test setup queues and plugins are disabled, and jobs won't execute at all.
 The `Oban.Testing.assert_enqueued/2` and `Oban.Testing.refute_enqueued/2` helpers